Skip to main content

 Acid reflux disease (GERD)

 Gastroesophageal reflux disease is also called GERD, acid reflux disease, and heartburn.
-It is caused by a weakening in the muscle at the end of esophagus.
+It is caused by a weakening in the muscle at the end of the esophagus.
 This allows stomach acid to flow backward, or reflux, up into the esophagus.

 Risks factors for GERD include obesity, smoking, diabetes, hiatal hernia, and pregnancy.